Mr. Morale & the Big Steppers: Release and promotion

 On April 18, 2022, Lamar revealed the album's title and release date through a PGLang-headed letter.
-Following the announcement, his website was updated with a page entitled "The Heart", which contained 399 empty computer folders.
+Following the announcement, his website was updated with a page titled "The Heart", which contained 399 empty computer folders.
 Lamar confirmed the project would be a double album on May 3, by sharing a photo of the album's master copy.
 The album artwork was revealed on May 11.
+The cover, photographed by Renell Medrano, features Lamar wearing a crown of thorns and holding his and Alford's daughter while Alford cradles an infant in the background.
 Mr. Morale & the Big Steppers was released via digital download and streaming on May 13.
 The album was released on CD on May 27, and on vinyl and cassette tape on August 26.

 Live performances

-On June 23, 2022, Lamar performed four songs from Mr. Morale & the Big Steppers—"Savior", "Rich Spirit", "Count Me Out" and "N95"— at French fashion house Louis Vuitton's Men's Spring/Summer 2023 show, in honor of their late artistic director Virgil Abloh, during Paris Fashion Week.
+On June 23, 2022, Lamar performed four songs from Mr. Morale & the Big Steppers—"Savior", "Rich Spirit", "Count Me Out", and "N95"— at French fashion house Louis Vuitton's Men's Spring/Summer 2023 show, in honor of their late artistic director Virgil Abloh, during Paris Fashion Week.
 Hours after the performance, he headlined Milano Summer Festival.
-Lamar headlined Glastonbury Festival on June 26, becoming the first hip hop artist to close out the festival.
-As apart of his concert tour, he headlined Rolling Loud on July 24.
-On October 1, Lamar served as the musical guest on the season 48 premiere of Saturday Night Live.
+Lamar headlined Glastonbury Festival on June 26, becoming the first hip-hop artist to close out the festival.
+As a part of his concert tour, he headlined Rolling Loud on July 24.
+On October 1, 2022, Lamar served as the musical guest on the season 48 premiere of Saturday Night Live.

 Singles

 To help anticipate Mr. Morale & the Big Steppers' arrival, Lamar surprise released "The Heart Part 5" as a promotional single on May 8, 2022, with an accompanying music video.
-The fifth installment to his "The Heart" song series was met with widespread critical acclaim and peaked at number 15 on the US Billboard Hot 100.
+The fifth installment to his "The Heart" song series, it was met with widespread critical acclaim and peaked at number 15 on the US Billboard Hot 100.
 On May 14, Lamar released the music video for "N95".
 The song, which debuted at number three on the Hot 100, was sent to Italian contemporary hit radio on May 20, as the album's lead single.
 The second single "Silent Hill" was serviced to American rhythmic radio formats on May 31.
 "Die Hard" was sent to American rhythmic contemporary radio on August 9, as the album's third single.